Avoid hiding large coefficients

 is usually considered a potential source of numerical instabilities due to the wide range of the coefficients in the constraint.
 However, it is easy to implement a simple (but useless) alternative:

 This form certainly has nicer values in the matrix.
-However, the solution might still be considered feasible as the bounds on variables and constraints might be violated within the tolerances.
+However, the solution might still be considered feasible (within tolerances).
 A better alternative is to reformulate

 where .
-In this setting, the most negative values for which might be considered feasible would be , and for the original variable it would be , which is a clear improvement over the original situation.
+In this setting, the most negative values for which might be considered feasible would be , and for it would be , which is a clear improvement over the original situation.